Processes of organisational innovation and change stimulated by Richard Normann

 EP Abraham Lecture Theatre, Green Templeton College

 The Richard Normann Lecture 2019 will be delivered by Andrew H. Van de Ven, Professor Emeritus in the Carlson School of the University of Minnesota.

-He will review some of the seminal ideas of Richard Normann that stimulated subsequent theory and practice of organizational innovation and change.
-These ideas include temporal processes of change, knowledge development, growth stages, social learning, entrepreneurial leadership, and situational organizing.
+He will review some of the seminal ideas of Richard Normann that stimulated subsequent theory and practice of organisational innovation and change.
+These ideas include temporal processes of change, knowledge development, growth stages, social learning, entrepreneurial leadership, and situational organising.

 Normann, R. 1977.
 Management for Growth, New York, NY: Wiley